pchampin/minutes_to_gh/README.md

 ------------

-This program fetches the minutes of a meeting (an HTML file), find all mention to GitHub issues or pull requests in a heading (H1, H2, H3...).
+This program fetches the minutes of a meeting (an HTML file), find all mentions of GitHub issues or pull requests *in* a heading (H1, H2, H3...), or *just after* a heading.
 It then posts a comment to each such issue or pull request, containing a link to the (sub)section where this issue/pull request was mentioned, as well as, optionally, a copy of that section (converted to markdown).